 - Being able to customize lending options to fit specific borrower needs with portfolio lending capabilities

 While all these characteristics benefit local lenders and borrowers, we’re going to focus on portfolio lending in local markets.

 Leveraging Local Lending Knowledge to Develop Customizable Portfolio Loan Structures

 As a local lender, you have all the information about your market in front of you.
 Harness that hyper-local lending knowledge your organization has to build loan structures that work best for your borrowers.

 The truth is, not every borrower fits into the guidelines set forth by the GSEs who will ultimately purchase the loan.
 And, in some cases, your organization might want to hold onto loans for portfolio purposes.

 To start, look at the trends in your market and the overall housing market.
 A great source is our First-Time Homebuyer Market Report.
-Recently, the market has struggled with home affordability and an inventory shortage.
+Over the last year or so, inventory has continued to be an issue across many markets, as well as a disparity between borrower income and home prices.
 Your market may feel these pressures acutely or hardly at all.